ernestomr87/backend-challenges-to-do/challenges/beginner/service-palindrome-checker.md

 ## Introduction

-The "Palindrome Checker API" challenge is designed to build a RESTful API that determines whether a given string is a palindrome.
+The "Palindrome Checker API" challenge is designed to build a REST API that determines whether a given string is a palindrome.

 ### Objectives